CRBroughton/Forager/README.md

 # Forager

 Forager is a web based application for mapping publicly accessible foods.

-Forager is currently in early development, and has basic functionality.
+Foragers current functionality includes:

+- Pinning locations of interest as dots
+- Clustered areas when zoomed out
+- Adding images(URLS)
+- Setting a home location

 Forager utilises the below software stack: